Aircloak/aircloak/air/docs/content/datastores.md

 In some cases, a SQL view will be required in order to expose the dataset correctly to the cloak.
 The view needs to be created in a writable workspace.
 Refer to the Apache Drill documentation for details on how to accomplish this task.

-Complex types, likes maps and arrays, need special handling since there is no equivalent for these types in standard SQL.
-In these case automatic schema detection will not work and you are required to manually create a Drill view exposing the columns you want to become queryable.
+Complex types, like maps and arrays, need special handling since there is no equivalent for these types in standard SQL.
+In this case automatic schema detection will not work and you are required to manually create a Drill view exposing the columns you want to become queryable.

 Drill will sometimes incorrectly classify the type of a column (usually it will be reported as `binary` or `any`).
 This can be solved through manually casting the value to the expected type in a Drill view.